Are you exploring whether Jesus Christ could be the way of salvation for you? Then you are in the right place, and we are very glad you are here.

 The Bible tells us that if we have sinned even one time, we are guilty (James 2:10).

-Jesus sacrificing Himself and shedding His blood on the cross was God’s way to make it possible to “cover” the sins of all mankind, once and for all.
+Jesus sacrificing Himself and shedding His blood on the cross was God’s way to make it possible to “cover” the sin of all mankind, once and for all.
 Jesus is the only person to walk this earth who lived a sinless life – He was a “spotless” sacrifice.
 It is by way of this sacrifice that anyone can put their faith and trust in Jesus Christ for salvation, making it possible to restore fellowship and enjoy eternal life with God.

 Consider this passage that contains perhaps the most famous Bible verse in the world: